 When I first started taking yoga classes years ago back in New Jersey, the teachers did not play music in the background.
 There might have been some chanting, as I do remember learning about chanting “Om” and “Shanti” to start and end classes.
 However, it wasn’t until I attended a class where the teacher played the quartz crystal singing bowls while we stayed in comfortable, supported shapes that sound caught my attention!
 I left that class sensing that something deep inside of me had shifted, although I could not put it in to words at that time.
-After moving to California, I noticed that most yoga teachers included music in their classes.
+After moving to California, I noticed that most yoga teachers included music in their classes, whether it was simply nature sounds or straight up rock and roll!
 So once I became a yoga teacher, I began to include music in my classes while setting the intention to manifest a set of those singling bowls so I too one day would be able to offer that deeper experience to others.

 After a few years, I acquired a set of Tibetan singing bowls which were made out of metal and generated different sound frequencies depending upon their size and thickness.
 The belief was that the frequency of each bowl was tuned to the seven major chakras, or energy centers, in the body, causing the human body to begin to vibrate at the same frequency as the bowls, referred to as entrainment.
 The process of entrainment of the body’s frequencies to the sound frequencies of the singing bowls was thought to help the body recover and align with its natural, dominant vibration of wellness (versus illness).
 At the time, I didn’t have any evidenced-based research to prove such claims, I only had my own personal anecdotal experiences.
 Although I think most of us would not argue how music impacts us, research is now starting to show how these specific vibrations from the singing bowls impact mood and Heart Rate Variability, a physiological measure of health.